Lawsuit: Amputation could’ve been avoided if Tennessee hospital provided interpreter - NewsBreak

 Documents allege that the plaintiff went to Parkwest in October 2017 after experiencing numbness and pain in his right leg and foot as a result of a fall.
 While there, he said his request for an American Sign Language interpreter was denied.
 Without the aid of an interpreter, he was sent home with an antibiotic and ibuprofen following an X-ray.

-Days later, the plaintiff went to the Lenoir City Emergency Room after pain in his leg and foot increased.2 found dead, 2 in critical condition at understaffed North Carolina nursing home
+Days later, the plaintiff went to the Lenoir City Emergency Room after pain in his leg and foot increased.List: RGV schools delay, cancel class Friday due to weather

 Doctors in Lenoir City transferred him back to Parkwest to see a vascular surgeon and requested an interpreter after determining he was suffering from blood clots, according to the lawsuit.
 Instead, he was reportedly provided with a Video Remote Interpreting Device, which the lawsuit claims was ineffective due to consistent disconnections and blurry picture as a result of the hospital’s firewall.